 - "Regular physical activity reduces the risk of depression and has positive benefits for mental health including reduced anxiety, and enhanced mood and self-esteem" (Department of Health, 2005). - According to Connecticut Children's Hospital, "Healthy, physically active kids also are more likely to be academically motivated, alert, and successful.
 And physical competence builds self-esteem at every age." - The nationally recommended amount of physical activity a day is 60 minutes or more.
-This should include either moderate or intense aerobic physical activity (National Institute of Diabetes and Digestive and Kidney Disease) - Aerobic exercise: any type of physical activity that increases heart rate and makes you breathe harder - Examples of aerobic physical activity include: biking, jogging, dancing, swimming, kickboxing, jumping rope, etc. - Only 21.6% of 6 to 19-year-old children and adolescents in the United States attained 60 or more minutes of moderate-to-vigorous physical activity on at least 5 days per week (CDC) - Only 27.1% of high school students participate in at least 60 minutes per day of physical activity on all 7 days of the week (CDC)
+This should include either moderate or intense aerobic physical activity (National Institute of Diabetes and Digestive and Kidney Disease). - Aerobic exercise: any type of physical activity that increases heart rate and makes you breathe harder - Examples of aerobic physical activity include: biking, jogging, dancing, swimming, kickboxing, jumping rope, etc. - Only 21.6% of 6 to 19-year-old children and adolescents in the United States attained 60 or more minutes of moderate-to-vigorous physical activity at least 5 days per week (CDC).

 - Download fitness apps such as "MyFitnessPal," "Runkeeper," "Nike Training Plus" or use the "Health" app on your phone to:

 - Track food/calorie intake

 - Track steps

 - · Set personal physical activity goals

-- · Get support and motivation
+- Get support and motivation

 - Chart progress

 - Use this link to gain a better understanding of how physical activity benefits your health:

 Health Advice